Pforzheim: City council

-Department II: Construction and planning, environment.
-(Managed by Alexander Uhlig.)

-Department III: Education, culture, social affairs, sports.
-(Managed by Monika Mueller.)

-Department IV: Security and public order, health, energy and water supply, local transportation and traffic.
-(Managed by Roger Heidt.)

 Lord mayors

 At an early stage, the town administration was led by the mayor (Schultheiss) who used to be appointed by the lord (owner) of the town.
-Later on, there was a council with a mayor leading it, who since 1849 holds the title "Lord Mayor".
+Later on, there was a council with a mayor leading it, who since 1849 holds the title "Oberbürgermeister".
 The terms of office of the mayors until 1750 are unknown.
 Only the names of the mayors are mentioned in historical documents.

 The coat of arms

 The coat of arms of Pforzheim city shows in the left-hand half of a shield an inclined bar in red color on a golden background, and the right-hand half is divided into four fields in the colors red, silver, blue and gold.
 The city flag is white-blue.

 The inclined bar can be traced back to the 13th century as the symbol of the lords (owners) of Pforzheim, which later on also became the National Coat of Arms of Baden, but its meaning is unknown.
 Since 1489 the coat of arms in its entire form can be verified, but its meaning is not known, either.
 Current coloring has been used only since 1853; in earlier times the coloring was different.